philkocol/Filtered-API-List/README.md

 ### `node node_server.js <apiKey>`

-Start the react app in development mode, runs on port 3000 by default:
+In a separate terminal window, start the react app in development mode.
+Runs on port 3000 by default:

 ### `npm start`

-## Learn More
+## About Create react App

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).